 I registered, but I didn't receive any response.
 Should I be concerned?
 Yes, you should be!
-You were sent an email from a "zoom.us" address.
-If you did not, please look first in your spam folder, and then add that domain to your "whitelist."
-If you can't find it, please contact us.
+You were sent an email acknowledging your registration and providing instructions for what to do to complete it by paying.
+If you did not get an email, please look first in your spam folder, and then please contact us.

 I'm not sure how to set up my computer, or even if it will work.
 What can I do?
 If you have a computer or tablet with an Internet connection, it will almost certainly work--the technical requirements are no more demanding than playing a YouTube video.
 You will be able to try it out during the preview webinar.
 Note that if you are traveling, smartphones may also work if you just want to follow a session, but we do not recommend them, as their screens are too small.

 If you don't find an answer to your question here, please send it to us at email@example.com and we will update this list as needed.